 Good and Bad Candidates For Decompression Therapy

 Good candidates for spinal decompression therapy are patients suffering from acute or chronic back and/or neck pain who are seeking a non-surgical approach to treatment for their injury.
 Patients suffering from disc issues, worn spinal joints, injured spinal roots, arthritis, pinched nerves will benefit from the treatment.
 Example of patients who would not be good candidates for these therapy are pregnant women, and patients with fractures, tumors, osteoporosis or metal implants anywhere in the spine.
 This therapy is also not usually recommended to those who are obese or have severe nerve damage.
 Risks may be high with these types of candidates.
-Talk to you Life Health Medical doctor to see if this therapy is right for you or not.
+Talk to a Life Health Medical doctor to see if this therapy is right for you or not.

 How Decompression Therapy Works